Fashion industry and circular economy2 min read

 Dimensions 1-4 refer to the primary market (new products from sales to consumers).
 Dimensions 5-8 to the secondary market (second-hand market or recycling).

 The study takes into account the potential impact of these circular strategies on the environment.
 CFI measures the fashion company’s circularity efforts.

 One general insight.
-Despite these brands claim that they have moved to a more circular model and secured their sustainable future along the way, many fashion initiatives simply scratch the surface of real sustainability.
+Despite these brands claiming that they have moved to a more circular model and secured their sustainable future along the way, many fashion initiatives simply scratch the surface of real sustainability.
 In fact, according to the study the bottom 80 brands earned a score of less than 2.5 out of 10.
 And only 15% use recycled materials to a credible extent.

-The Index reveals the 2020 top three companies in terms of circularity performance of the 100 largest fashion brands operating in Europe: Patagonia, The North Face and Levi’s.
+The Index reveals the 2020 top three companies in terms of circularity performance of the 100 largest fashion brands operating in Europe: Patagonia, The North Face, and Levi’s.

 We all care about a plastic-free world or understand the importance of separate trash.
 And also our food habits now are more sustainable.
 But when it comes to our clothes it seems like we are not completely aware of how our fashion consumption is destroying the world.